 Selkie Adaptive Paddle takes people on tours of various waterways in the area.
 Some places are known for their manatees, bonnethead sharks, and sea turtles.
 The company is committed to helping people with disabilities enjoy the natural beauty around them and thus provides the needed adaptive equipment along with the kayaks and paddleboards.

 Boca Grande Beach is also two miles north of Gasparilla State Park.
 It is the home of the Port Boca Grande Lighthouse, which was originally built in 1890 and has recently been restored.
 The lighthouse also houses a museum and gift shop.

 6. Indian Shores Beach

 Indian Shores Beach is located on a barrier island west of the town Seminole, and it’s located in Pinellas County.
 Visitors can enjoy the white sand and sunshine.
-Parts of the beach have sand dunes with native plants like sea grass and sea grapes.
+Parts of the beach have sand dunes with native plants like seagrass and sea grapes.
 Island Marine Rentals provides a variety of boats, plus scooters and bicycles.
 They also offer “adventures” that include charter boat trips to places like Caladesi Island State Park and bicycle tours of the beach or nearby parks.
 The Smugglers’ Cove Adventure Golf Course combines mini-golf with alligator exhibits.
 The lavishly decorated course boasts gardens, a mill, ponds, and a mock-up of a pirate ship.
 You can even use fishing poles to feed the gators.
 The Seaside Seabird Sanctuary is located at the southern end of town.
-Its staff work with 2500 to 3000 birds every year, and 100 disabled birds are permanent residents.
+Its staff works with 2500 to 3000 birds every year, and 100 disabled birds are permanent residents.
 Admission and parking are free.

 5. Clearwater Beach